 What is happening now.

-With knowledge from hearings the tax writing committees and legislators can look at specifics of the legislation for refinement.
-Specific treatment of items like Social Security income, income associated with the new “transition tax” and GILTI, and different types of PFIC income, will need more consideration and details will need to be worked out to determine how these income streams will be taxed under a new residency-based regime.
+With knowledge from hearings the tax writing committees and legislators can look at specifics and determine how best to craft legislation to address these problems.
+Specific treatment of items like Social Security income, income associated with “transition tax” and GILTI, and different types of PFIC income, will need more consideration and details will need to be worked out to determine how these income streams will be taxed under a new residence-based regime.

-Refinements to TFAA and potential new legislation.
-Congressman Holding’s bill was written as a "marker bill" with somewhat general language in order to start a conversation on the issue of tax reform for Americans overseas.
-However, the tax-writing committees will need to run through the code, item by item, to determine how income streams will be treated for taxation.
-Again, hearings are key to making refinements.
+ACA held a series of Webinars to educate and update the community and Congress on Congressman Holding’s "marker bill" outlining the general principal of Residence-based taxation.
+The tax-writing committees will need to run through the code, item by item, to determine how income streams will be treated for taxation in order to refine an existing bill or draft a new bill.
+This why Congressman Holding's work is still important and why hearings are key to advancing on this work.
 Only by understanding the breath of problems and issues can Congress understand how to treat these in legislation.